mindplay-dk/walkway/README.md

 of front-controller, request/response or controller/action abstraction,
 error-handling, or any other framework-like feature.

-This makes the library very open-ended - you can using the routing facility to route whatever you want (anything that resembles a path) to whatever you want. (e.g. controllers, other scripts, another framework or CMS, anything.)
+This makes the library very open-ended - you can use the routing facility to route whatever you want (anything that resembles a path) to whatever you want. (e.g. controllers, other scripts, another framework or CMS, anything.)